Need a substitute and fast?

-I have personally experimented with dozens of egg substitutes for breading and frying to come up with a list of the best options.
+I have personally experimented with dozens of egg substitutes for breading and frying chicken, vegetables, tofu, or whatever!
+This article is a list of the best options.

 In a rush?
 Here’s the short answer.

-What’s the best egg substitute for frying?
 The best egg substitute for frying is a flour and water slurry.
-Mix equal parts flour and water or a small bowl and whisk thoroughly.
+Mix equal parts flour and water in a small bowl and whisk thoroughly.
 For a lighter consistency, opt for a 2:1 ratio of water to flour.
 You can also make a slurry using cornstarch, arrowroot powder, chickpea flour, and rice flour.

 A note on my experiment